-Kale has been touted to be a superfood for many years, but only recently has research shown that microgreens, and especially kale microgreens are more nutritious than leafy green kale.
+Kale has been touted to be a superfood for many years but only recently has research shown that microgreens, especially kale microgreens are more nutritious than leafy green kale.

-You should grow kale microgreens not only for of the nutritional value but also because kale microgreens are less bitter and more palatable to eat raw than mature kale leaves.
+You should grow kale microgreens not only for nutritional value but also because kale microgreens are less bitter and more palatable to eat raw than mature kale leaves.

 How to Grow Kale Microgreens